0xGar/Info/CORS using GoLang.md

 But if you're hydrating your content, or having the client make API requests, then the browser will be involved and you'll be faced with the CORS problem.

+An important thing we must keep in mind is this: Cookies sent by the server will be IGNORED if the API is on an external domain as defined above (cross-origin to be technically correct).
+Therefore, if you're using cookies to keep the user signed in, then your code will not work.
+To overcome this, we must use CORS to tell the browser that it's ok to do (setting Access-Control-Allow-Credentials to true).

 The below code satisfies the cross-origin problem.
 The most notable line is:

 ```